williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 🛠️ **Pre-built solutions:** Don't reinvent the wheel – see what's already been done

 ### 🎯 The Workflow
-1. **Build in Cursor:** Create opportunities, gather context, craft solutions with SE-Assistant
+1. **Build in Cursor:** Create opportunities, gather context, craft solutions with SE-ASSISTANT_CONTEXT-HUB
 2. **Sync to SE-NTRAL:** Share your work with the team (visit [SE-NTRAL Sync](https://se-ntral.quick.shopify.io/sync.html))
 3. **Search & Discover:** Use semantic search to find relevant context from across all SEs
 4. **Repeat:** The more everyone syncs, the smarter the system becomes

-💡 **Think of it this way:** SE-Assistant is your personal research genius.
+💡 **Think of it this way:** SE-ASSISTANT_CONTEXT-HUB is your personal research genius.
 SE-NTRAL is the team's collective intelligence network.

 ---

 ## 📁 Project Structure

-**Note:** SE-Assistant uses a merchant-centric structure optimized for MCP integration and context preservation.
+**Note:** SE-ASSISTANT_CONTEXT-HUB uses a merchant-centric structure optimized for MCP integration and context preservation.
 See `.cursor/rules/se-assistant.mdc` for complete structural requirements.

 ```
-SE-Assistant/
+SE-ASSISTANT_CONTEXT-HUB/
 ├── .cursor/rules/se-assistant.mdc    # SE-NTRAL rules (source of truth)
 ├── templates/                        # Document templates
 │   └── personal-config-template.md   # Template for personal setup